zattera-protocol/ZEPs/ZEPs/zep-4.md

 1. **Linear Scaling**: The reduction factor scales linearly with participation ratio for simplicity and predictability.
 Alternative non-linear curves were considered but rejected due to increased complexity.

-2. **Witness Bonus Distribution**: Redirected rewards go to block producers rather than being burned because:
+2. **Vesting Pool Distribution**: Redirected rewards go to the vesting pool rather than being burned because:
-   - Incentivizes witnesses during critical bootstrap phase
+   - Benefits all stakeholders proportionally through increased vesting pool value
    - Maintains total inflation rate predictability
-   - Aligns witness interests with network growth
+   - Incentivizes long-term holding and network commitment

 3. **Threshold as Percentage**: Using percentage of total VESTS allows the mechanism to scale naturally as the network grows without manual recalibration.